VplusReforged/VplusReforged/INSTALL.md

 ### General Instructions
 1. Download the appropriate archive from [the latest github release](https://github.com/Grantapher/ValheimPlus/releases/latest).
-2. Locate your game folder manually or start your Steam client and right-click the Valheim game.
+1. Locate your game folder manually or start your Steam client and right-click the Valheim game.
 You can then right click the game in your library and select `Manage -> browse local files` for Steam to open your game folder.

     ![Browse Local Files Image](./resources/images/nav_steam_local_files.png)
-3. Copy the contents of the zip into the game folder, overwriting any existing files.
+1. Copy the contents of the zip into the game folder, overwriting any existing files.
-4. Configure the mod options, see the [configuring](#configuration) section below.
-5. Start the game, [verify the title screen](#verify-the-installation), then exit it.
+1. Start the game, [verify the title screen](#verify-the-installation), then exit it.
     * This will generate a configuration file for you.
-6. Configure the mod options, see the [configuring](#configuration) section below.
+1. Configure the mod options, see the [configuring](#configuration) section below.
-7. Start the game again, this time for real!
+1. Start the game again, this time for real!

 ## Verify the Installation
 The title screen and logs will *mostly* verify that the mod is working before you load into the game.